 Ask for additional pictures.
 They may be using stolen pictures from the Louis Vuitton website.
 Never purchase a Louis Vuitton bag based only on seeing stock photos.

 There is such thing as a good deal.
 However, do your research to make sure you are getting the true thing.
 Be cautions of anyone claiming to be selling an authentic handbag for considerably below retail.
 You see ebay, yahoo, overstock and other auction sites cluttered with replicas selling for below $100. for a bag that retails in the hundreds.

+Do your research.
 Read up on Louis Vuitton and the new collection.
 If someone is selling a bag from a collection that isn’t even in stores yet, or there is a waiting list, then don’t buy.
 If the collection is new in the stores and the seller claims to have them in stock, they are definite fakes.